Financial Aid Guidance for 2024-2025

 FAFSA data is being sent to UVAYes

-Official financial aid offers are being sent to new and returning studentsExpected by mid-June
+Official financial aid offers are being sent to new and returning studentsExpected by early July

 Is it too late to submit the FAFSA or the Profile?